sillyveira/sillyblog/docs/services.md

   - Issue JWT tokens
   - Exposes the user profile info (to keep the system interdependent and detached, the other services will have a small copy of the user info that will be updated with a future event broker)
   - Emit `UserUpdated` events to keep other services in sync (planned)
+- **Note**: Refresh tokens are NOT implemented to accelerate project development.
+JWT tokens will have longer expiration times for simplicity.